wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-collaboration-experiences-for-chat-channels/includes/03-manage-private-channel-creation.md

 ### Use Teams admin center

-For the scenario that only allow a limited group of users to create private channels, you'll do the following steps:
+For the scenario that only allows a limited group of users to create private channels, use the following steps:

-1. Create a custom Teams policy with creating private channels tuned on.
+1. Create a custom Teams policy with creating private channels turned on.
 2. Assign the custom policy to that group of users.
 3. Turn off the private channel creation in the Global (org-wide default) policy.

-To create a new Teams policy, you'll do the following steps:
+To create a new Teams policy, use the following steps:

-1. Go to **Teams admin center**, select **Teams**> **Teams Policies**.
+1. Go to **Teams admin center**, select **Teams** > **Teams Policies**.

 2. Select **+ Add** from the top pane.